vankesteren/efast/README.md

 ```

 #### Quickstart
-To quickly fit an EFAST model and see the structure of the data required, you can use simulated data from the package:
+To fit an EFAST model and see the structure of the data required, you can use simulated data from the package:
 ```r
 library(efast)
 simdat <- simulate_efast()